asfistonlavie/BILL/README.md

 ```
 snakemake --cores <nb_core_max> <file_type_name>
 ```
-It will run the correct rule taking the sample names in the [configuration file](https://gitlab.com/souliera/bill/-/wikis/Release-2024/Configuration).
-You can thus generate several result files for several sample files.
-You can find available file type names in the [wiki](https://gitlab.com/souliera/bill/-/wikis/Release-2024/Rule-details).

 You can override each option in the configuration file- by adding the parameter `--config <option_name>=<option_value>` to the snakemake command.

 ## Authors